-There have been no reported environmental incidents within 1 km of the site since at least 2010 according to the EPA website.
+According to the EPA website there have been no reported environmental incidents within Dublin 4 from at least 2010.

 3.7 Environmental Sensitivity

 The overall environmental sensitivity of the site is considered to be moderate.
 Identified sensitive receptors within 1 km of the site include: